Statistics on the arts in England’s schools and the Case for Cultural Learning

 It is essential for all of us working in this field to understand what makes a cultural experience successful, how practice can be improved, and the outcomes that have been achieved for children and young people.

-We have selected ten reports to profile here which show the impact and effects of cultural learning as well as professional development for teachers.
-Some also demonstrate how Local Authority commissioners can work with the cultural sector.
+We have selected some compelling reports to profile here which show the impact and effects of cultural learning.

 Send us your evidence